GSA/ficam-federation/_plan/00_index.md

 ## Federation Pros and Cons

-* Does your agency mission include extensive interface with customers (e.g, many externally facing applications)?
+* Does your agency mission have extensive interface with your customers (e.g, many externally facing applications)?
 * Would your internal and external customers benefit from simplified access to these applications?
-* Reduced costs over time with Federation
+* Federation reduces IT infrastructure costs over time
 * Level of applications' complexity
 * Budget and availability of additional funding
 * Number of stakeholders and effort to achieve buy-in